mantidproject/mantid/docs/source/techniques/ISIS_Reflectometry.rst

 * *Source*: The source of neutrons
 * *Sample*: The material under analysis
-* *Slits*: These are used to produce a beam of the required divergence so that the sample is fully illuminated by neutrons.
+* *Slits*: These are used to collimate the beam to only illuminate the required area (the sample).
 The slits define the *resolution* in momentum transfer, :math:`Q`.
 * *Monitors*: These are used to normalize the detector signal
 * *Detectors*: Scattered neutrons are recorded in banks of detectors located at different *scattering angles*, :math:`2\theta_{det}`.
 Note that the terminology here differs from that in neutron diffraction, where :math:`\theta` is referred to as the scattering angle rather than :math:`2\theta`.
 * :math:`\theta_i`: the *incident angle*, that is, the angle between the incident beam and the sample